 1985 – today

-In 1979, the Greenpeace International Organization appeared, which united scattered offices that existed on their own in different countries.
+In 1979, the Greenpeace International Organization was formed, uniting scattered offices that had operated independently in different countries.

 Changes in the logo touched the color.
 It became light green.
-Having found a common language after quarrels and misunderstandings among many communities, as well as finding the founders of the movement and determining the organization’s overall strategy, a new period began for Greenpeace.
+After quarrels and misunderstandings among many communities, and after identifying the movement’s founders and determining the organization’s overall strategy, a new period began for Greenpeace.
 Youth, growth, and formation.
 It was they who were personified by light green.

 In addition, in 1985, the French security authorities blew up a Greenpeace ship, on which people protested against nuclear tests and the killing of whales.
-It was the flagship of the protesters.
+It was the protesters’ flagship.
 As a result of the explosion, one expedition member died, who, despite the danger, went on board.

-This caused sadness and a rethinking of goals also reflected in the logo.
+This caused sadness and a rethinking of goals, also reflected in the logo.
 The visual sign has become lighter and airier due to the shade.
 Core values have crystallized, for which we must continue to move forward.
-They rise above all difficulties and hardships, leading the members of Greenpeace.
+They rise above all difficulties and hardships, leading Greenpeace members.

-The letters of the logo are more voluminous and are located closer to each other.
+The letters of the logo are more voluminous and closer together.
 This suggests that the organization’s members have become even more established in their beliefs and are also moving towards strengthening internal relations.
-They are ready to support each other to transfer aggression in their direction.
+They are ready to support each other in transferring aggression toward them.
 The offices of the updated organization are now linked together.
 They have a coordinating center that directs their work.

 Font and Colors